DevPabloGarcia/JiraMcp/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes.
+MIT License - feel free to use this project for personal.

 ## Support